zammad/zammad-documentation/prerequisites/hardware.rst

    * stale or out-of-sync ticket overviews.

 You may see modest improvements by
-:doc:`setting certain environment variables > Performance Tuning </appendix/configure-env-vars#performance-tuning>`,
-such as ``$WEB_CONCURRENCY`` or ``$ZAMMAD_SESSION_JOBS_CONCURRENT``.
+:ref:`setting certain environment variables for Performance Tuning <performance_tuning>`, such as ``$WEB_CONCURRENCY`` or ``$ZAMMAD_SESSION_JOBS_CONCURRENT``.